Natural turf or Synthetic grass - Which is right for you?

 Natural turf or synthetic grass?
 Which is best for you… In this blog we’ll discuss the pros and cons of each in an objective fashion.
 Hopefully we can help you make an informed choice.

 Artificial grass was originally manufactured for sporting surfaces where its performance was the most important factor.
-As its popularity extended to landscape use, synthetic turf manufacturers began to refine the turf’s appearance.
-Today there are some attractive synthetic grasses that look very realistic, though a closer inspection always reveals their true origin.
-A key difference is that artificial turfs have a certain shine to them – they are plastic after all.
+As its popularity extended to landscape use, synthetic turf manufacturers began to refine its appearance.
+Today there are plenty of attractive synthetic grasses that look very realistic, though a closer inspection always reveals their true origin.
+A key difference is that artificial turf has a certain shine to it – they are plastic after all.

 Artificial and natural turf feel quite different however a good variety of each will be soft and comfortable for playing, sitting and lying on.
 A key difference is that artificial turf will warm up in the sun while natural grass will stay cool.
 On the other hand, synthetic grass doesn’t attract bees and other insects.
 Again, a display centre is a good way to decide what you prefer.